Module 20 - Special Situations Afloat

 - Fresh air first; call for help if anyone is symptomatic

-Tip: Do not dismiss a whole crew feeling sick or sleepy as normal seasickness.
+Watch for this: Do not dismiss a whole crew feeling sick or sleepy as normal seasickness.
 Multiple people with similar symptoms can indicate fumes or CO.

 Continue studying Special Situations Afloat